-MAXIMUM NOISE LEVEL LIMIT:

-The maximum noise level limit is imposed by a cumulative noise standard per the agreement between the Airport and NPS.
+MAXIMUM NOISE LEVEL LIMIT: The maximum noise level limit is imposed by a cumulative noise standard.
 A maximum of 6.5 average daily departures are allowed by the "Base Class" aircraft (Boeing 737-200).
-Note: if an aircraft is quieter than the 'Base Class' aircraft, it may operate in greater numbers.
+Note: if an aircraft is guieter than the 'Base Class' aircraft, it may operate in greater numbers.
 The Airport has never exceeded this maximum noise level limit.

-SCHEDULE REQUIREMENTS:

-Commercial jet aircraft are contractually required to schedule arrivals prior to 9:30 p.m. and departures no earlier than 7:00 a.m.
+SCHEDULE REQUIREMENTS: Commercial jet aircraft must schedule arrivals prior to 9:30 p.m. and departures no earlier than 7:00 a.m.

-VOLUNTARY CURFEW:

-A voluntary curfew for general aviation aircraft is set between 11:30 p.m. and 6:00 a.m. for landing, and between 10:00 p.m. and 6:00 a.m. for takeoff.
+VOLUNTARY CURFEW: A voluntary curfew for general aviation aircraft is set between 11:30 p.m. and 6:00 a.m. for landing, and between 10:00 p.m. and 6:00 a.m. for takeoff.
 Pilots are notified if they do not conform.